 Compliance standards require that certified activities "measure the effectiveness of each activity in meeting the identified educational need in terms of satisfaction, knowledge, or skills."
 A variety of evaluation methods can be used to comply with certification standards.
-UT Graduate School of Medicine can advise course directors about evaluation methods, including the use of Audience Response Systems (ARS) for participant surveys.
+CEPD can advise course directors on various evaluation methods.

 The University of Tennessee Graduate School of Medicine